HOWTO

 imaextend

-imaextend includes sereral functions related to the IMA Event Log.
+imaextend includes several functions related to the IMA Event Log.

 Package: